Lee Maye

 Arthur Lee Maye (December 11, 1934 – July 17, 2002) was an American Major League Baseball player.
 He played eleven seasons in the majors as an outfielder for the Milwaukee Braves (1959–1965), Houston Astros (1965–1966), Cleveland Indians (1967–1969), Washington Senators (1969–1970), and Chicago White Sox (1970–1971).

-Maye was also well known as a rhythm & blues singer.
-He was the lead singer of the Los Angeles–based doo-wop group Arthur Lee Maye and the Crowns in the 1950s.
+Maye was also well known as a rhythm & blues singer who was the lead singer of the Los Angeles–based doo-wop group Arthur Lee Maye and the Crowns in the 1950s.

 Early life

 Maye was born on December 11, 1934, in Tuscaloosa, Alabama.
 He was raised in Los Angeles, and attended Jefferson High School.
 The Milwaukee Braves signed him as an amateur free agent in 1954.
 Maye also began his professional singing career in 1954, going by his full name "Arthur Lee Maye" rather than Lee Maye.

 Early baseball and music careers

 Maye's dual career began at Los Angeles' Jefferson High School.
 Maye's first high school group was the Carmels, who he sang with throughout high school.
 He also sang in the school hallways with Jesse Belvin and future members of the Platters, the Penguins, and the Coasters.
 He was one of the progenitors of the harmonizing style of singing known as the "Jeff High Sound".

 Maye starred in baseball for both Jefferson High and local semi-pro teams.
 Milwaukee Braves scout Johnny Moore not only saw his potential as a hitter with line drive power but clocked him in the 100-yard dash at under 10-seconds.
 Moore, whom the Braves held in high esteem, convinced the Braves to draft and sign him.
 Arthur Lee Maye later explained, "Baseball was my first love.
 I could always sing at fifty, but I couldn't play baseball at fifty."

 He began his professional baseball career in 1954 with a Milwaukee Braves Pioneer League farm team in Boise, Idaho.
 At this time he also started his professional recording career, joining with Richard Berry and Johnny Coleman to record "The Fine One" b/w "Please Please Baby" as the "5" Hearts on the Flair label (the company put the "5" in quotes as only three sang on the record).
 They next released "Sweet Thing b/w "Rock Bottom" under the name "Rams."
 Maye also sang the "di-di-di's" behind Richard Berry on the original "Louie Louie."